tpolecat/atto/README.md

 The last release supporting scalaz 7.0 is atto 0.3 ... we can back-port changes from the 0.4 series to 0.3 to keep them in parity for a while, but only if someone asks.

+### Why atto?

+**atto** differs from stdlib parser combinators in a number of ways:

+- You don't have to extend a trait or implement any methods.
+- There is no tokenizer; the input type is always `Char`.
+- Abstractions are better defined, which leads to simpler, more general code. `Parser` is a scalaz `Monad` for example, which gives us a lot of helpful operations for free.
+- Parsers are *incremental* which means you can evaluate whether a prefix of your input is "ok so far."
+This can be helpful when working with streams or interactive UIs.

+It's not a big deal to construct and use **atto** parsers; use them in any situation where you might otherwise reach for regular expressions or raw string manipulation.

+Although **atto** is 50 times faster now than version 0.1, it's still not the fastest parsing lib on the block.
+If you're doing massive data processing you might look at a heavier library like Parboiled2, or even a hand-built parser like those used in the fastest JSON libs.
+But for "everyday" parsing where you have to turn user input into something useful, **atto** is a friendly little library to use.

 ### Getting Started

 Add **atto** as a dependency in your `build.sbt` file.
 The `atto-core` library is probably all you need, but if you are using [Spire](https://github.com/non/spire) and want parsers for unsigned integral types you can also add `atto-spire`.